kobbled/tp_plus/README.md

 [![Build Status](https://travis-ci.com/kobbled/tp_plus.svg?branch=master)](https://travis-ci.org/onerobotics/tp_plus)

+> :warning: Currently there are issues with using this repository on Ruby >3.1, and Ruby2.
+Please use Ruby 3.0 for now.
+I am working on resolving issues for both 3.1 and 2, as well as docker solutions to avoid this issue in the future.

-> Creation, and all rights of this repository goes to [One Robotics](https://www.onerobotics.com/).
-This branch was forked from the archived repo [TP+](https://github.com/onerobotics/tp_plus)
+> This branch was forked from the archived repo [TP+](https://github.com/onerobotics/tp_plus)

 TP+ is a higher-level language abstraction that translates into FANUC TP.